smarvin/taco-ci/docs/ci_overview.md

 folder: ci-pipeline
 ---

 The Continuous Integration (CI) Pipeline can test TACO files across many environments, including multiple operating systems, databases, driver versions, and Tableau versions.
-It allows you to debug on machines where errors happen and provides messages to identify and help debug specific issues.
+It allows you to debug on machines where errors happen.
+It also provides messages to identify and help debug specific issues.

 ## Benefits of the CI pipeline